How students and graduates should research IT and technology employers

 Good employer research will benefit you

 As you bring together information from different sources, think about how you can summarise what you find in your own words.
 Pasting phrases from an employer's website into your application, or learning them off by heart to recite at an interview, is a no-no. Recruiters will be more impressed if you have brought your own understanding to the information you have gleaned.

-You won't be able to pin everything down, but even a small amount of focus research will boost your chances and increase your self-confidence.
+There’s no way you can find out everything about the employer, but even a small amount of focused research will boost your chances and increase your self-confidence.
 And, if you show recruiters that you are genuinely interested in their company, they will be interested in you.